eigr/publications_and_talks/SUBMISSION.md

 > (What does the talk aim to achieve?)

-In this talk, we'll present how the BEAM and OTP is an ideal fit to build a serverless runtime on top of.
-After a short introduction about serverless and a polyglot programming model, we'll present the open-source project at eigr.io where we implemented the core of our runtime in Elixir/OTP.
-Beside presenting the eigr.io project, we aim to inspire others to explore the world of serverless and help to build the serverless runtime at eigr.io
+In this talk, we'll present how the BEAM and OTP is an ideal fit to build a Serverless runtime on top of.
+After a short introduction about Serverless and a polyglot programming model, we'll present the open-source project at eigr.io where we implemented the core of our runtime in Elixir/OTP.
+Beside presenting the eigr.io project, we aim to inspire others to explore the world of Serverless and help to build the Serverless runtime at eigr.io

 #### Target audience

 > (Who would this talk appeal to?)

-Individuals interested in serverless, distributed state management and gRPC based protocols.
+Individuals interested in Serverless, distributed state management and gRPC based protocols.

 #### Your talk is mostly suitable to?